mkrd/Swift-BigInt/README.md

 # Swift-BigInt
 Swift-BigInt is a lightweight, and easy-to-use, arbitrary precision arithmetric library for Swift 4.

 It supports whole Numbers (BInt) and Fractions (BDouble) with most of the common math operators.
-Some optimized math functions like factorial or gcd are also implemented.
+Optimized mathematical functions like factorial or gcd are also implemented and are accessible through BIntMath.
 For more details, please continue reading.

-Some benchmarks are located in Benchmarks.swift, note that these are more than 10 times faster in release mode.
+Some benchmarks are located in Benchmarks.swift, note that these are more than 10 times faster in the release mode, compared to the debug mode of Xcode.

 ## Installation

-### Manual
+### Drag and Drop
+One of the main goals of this library is to be lightweight and independent.

-Simply drag the Swift-Big-Number-Core.swift file from the sources folder into your project!
+Simply __drag and drop Swift-Big-Number-Core.swift__ from the __sources__ folder into your project!
 Yes, it's that easy :)

 ### Swift Package Manager